Nanobot234/Report.AI/README.md

 ## Architecture.

-The app implements the MVVVM architecture
+The app implements the MV  VM architecture

-#Models
+The following is a list of files containing various parts of thea architecture?
+**Models**
-- User: An object describing basic characteristics of a persson making a report.
+- User.swift: Defines a User object which includes basic information about a person submitting a report
+- Reports.swift: Defines the reports class detailing the parts of a report submitted by a user

+- View Model

+-